CS-intro-with-Python/cs-project-2025-Dan4Life/README.md

 ## Description

 MindSpace is a privacy-focused digital journal that helps users reflect on their thoughts and emotions safely.
 Users can write journal entries through a simple web interface.
 Each entry is stored securely in a private database and analyzed for sentiment (positive, neutral, or negative).
 Over time, users can view emotional trend visualizations, helping them understand their mental state and habits.
-[cite_start]It’s your mind’s safe space, no one else can read it. [cite: 16]
+It’s your mind’s safe space, no one else can read it.

 ## Setup (How to Deploy and Run)

-[cite_start]This project uses **Docker Compose** for local development and a containerized deployment to **Railways**. [cite: 6, 9, 17]
+This project uses **Docker Compose** for local development and a containerized deployment to a Continuous Deployment (CD) service.

 ### Local Run with Docker Compose